Dies ist eine Übersichtsseite mit Metadaten zu dieser wissenschaftlichen Arbeit. Der vollständige Artikel ist beim Verlag verfügbar.

 Abstract

-OBJECTIVE: While precision is always the goal, non-surgical management of knee osteoarthritis (KOA) is often constrained by heterogeneous patient presentations and practical barriers to personalization.
-Prediction models could enable precision care by forecasting treatment response, though their development requires robust, standardized datasets.
-While total knee arthroplasty (TKA) registries enable such modeling, conservative interventions suffer from heterogeneous documentation, limiting prediction model translation.
-This review maps existing literature on prediction models for non-surgical KOA management to evaluate current evidence and identify research gaps.
-DESIGN: Scoping review LITERATURE SEARCH: Following PRISMA-ScR guidelines, five electronic databases were systematically searched from inception to 12 December 2025.
-STUDY SELECTION CRITERIA: Eligible studies included: (1) KOA populations, (2) non-surgical interventions, and (3) models predicting treatment outcomes.
-Two reviewers independently extracted data; discrepancies were resolved by a third.
+OBJECTIVE: While precision is always the goal, nonsurgical management of knee osteoarthritis (KOA) is often constrained by heterogeneous patient presentations and practical barriers to personalization.
+Prediction models could enable precision care by forecasting treatment response, though their development requires robust, standardized data sets.
+While total knee arthroplasty registries enable such modeling, conservative interventions suffer from heterogeneous documentation, limiting prediction model translation.
+This review maps existing literature on prediction models for nonsurgical KOA management to evaluate current evidence and identify research gaps.
+DESIGN: This study used a scoping review.
+LITERATURE SEARCH: Following Preferred Reporting Items for Systematic reviews and Meta-Analyses extension for Scoping Reviews guidelines, five electronic databases were systematically searched from inception to December 12, 2025.
+STUDY SELECTION CRITERIA: Eligible studies included: (1) KOA populations, (2) nonsurgical interventions, and (3) models predicting treatment outcomes.
+Two reviewers independently extracted data; discrepancies were resolved by a third reviewer.
 DATA SYNTHESIS: Data were charted by model type, input/output variables, timepoints, and performance.
 Narrative synthesis identified similarities, differences, and evidence gaps.
-RESULTS: Of 3307 records, 38 met inclusion, with one added through citation searching.
-Interventions included injectables (n = 13), exercise/physiotherapy (n = 11), pharmacological (n = 4), multimodal (n = 6), and others (n = 5).
+RESULTS: Of 3,307 records, 38 met inclusion, with one added through citation searching.
+Interventions included injectables (n = 13), exercise/physical therapy (n = 10), pharmacological (n = 4), multimodal (n = 7), and others (n = 5).
 Logistic regression predominated, followed by machine-learning models.
 Predictors clustered into eight domains: demographic, comorbidities, physical health, clinical, mental health, procedural, radiological, and biomarkers.
-Discriminative ability was moderate (AUROC 0.66 – 0.88) but variably reported.
+Discriminative ability was moderate (area under the receiver operating characteristic curve=0.66–0.88) but variably reported.
 CONCLUSION: Prediction models for conservative KOA care show potential but limited applicability due to inconsistent reporting and lack of external validation.
 Future work should test these models in real-world practice.
+JOSPT Methods 2026;2(2):23-39.
+Epub 4 February 2026. doi:10.2519/josptmethods.2026.0017

 Ähnliche Arbeiten